gdsc-seoultech/-GoldenHour_Backend/README.md

 ## Feature
 ### Safety Guide
-- It provides a slide webtoon format using images and text to show how to respond to emergencies we may encounter, such as CPR and airway obstruction.
+- It provides a slide image format using images and text to show how to respond to emergencies we may encounter, such as CPR and airway obstruction.
 - It provides CPR compression points using MLKit Pose Detection to assist in effective CPR.
 - It provides hemostasis points based on TFlite Object Detection to assist in hemostasis in case of bleeding.

 ### Disaster First Aid
-- Based on the disaster message, the slide webtoon format using images and text to provide actions that correspond to the current disaster situation.
+- Based on the disaster message, the slide image format using images and text to provide actions that correspond to the current disaster situation.
 - Users can carefully check their pre-set emergency contacts and relief supplies through the checklist.

 ### Emergency Report